 Watching recordings of the events

-Once you click the “play recording” button, you are redirected to the recordings view of the dashboard.
-However, the recordings you see are filtered (1), so the selection you see contains only recordings in which this specific event occurs.
+Once you click the “play” button, you are redirected to the recordings view of the dashboard.
+However, the recordings you see are filtered (see below), so the selection you see contains only recordings in which this specific event occurs.

-When you play a recording, the filtered event will appear on the feed, tagged with a flag.
-The recording will start playing from the moment the event occurs, so you don’t need to watch the whole recording — just the parts you need to see.
+When you play a recording, the filtered event will appear on the timeline tagged with a flag.
+The recording will start playing 5 seconds before the moment the event occurs, so you don’t need to search through the recording — Smartlook will 'drop you into' the recording where the event occurred.